bluz71/vim-moonfly-colors/README.md

 ---

 The `moonflyNormalFloat` option specifies whether to use moonfly background and foreground colors in Neovim floating windows.
-By default this options is **disabled**, hence, Neovim floating windows will usually be styled with popup menu colors.
+By default this option is **disabled**, hence, Neovim floating windows will usually be styled with popup menu colors.
 If you would like to use moonfly colors instead then add the following to your configuration: